-The knowledge gained in this Envirolink will have wide reaching impacts for other regions.
-Not only will it up-skill regional and district council staff it will also aid in the national discussion required with Government, other RCs, iwi and communities on land-use and its potential impact on groundwater, interrelated surface/spring water quality and potential human health implications.
-Considerations for assessment of groundwater faunal diversity are made in this report and a suggested sampling manual is included for Tasman District Council as the first step in knowledge transfer.
+The knowledge gained in this Envirolink report will have wide reaching impacts for other regions.
+Not only will it up-skill regional and district council staff it will also aid in the wider national discussion required with Government, other RCs, iwi and communities on land-use and its potential impact on groundwater, interrelated surface/spring water quality and potential human health implications.
+Considerations for assessment of groundwater faunal diversity are made in this report and a suggested sampling protocol is included for Tasman District Council as the first step in knowledge transfer.

-PURPOSE AND SCOPE OF THIS GUIDANCE
+1. PURPOSE AND SCOPE OF THIS GUIDANCE

 This document has been designed for use by Tasman District Council (TDC).
-The guidance could be used by other regional councils but careful consideration needs to be made as to the site specific variables.
+The guidance could also be used by other regional councils, but careful consideration needs to be made as to the site-specific variables.
 This guidance is designed to help establish the most appropriate method to sample groundwater systems for biological assessment.

-The considerations needed to assess groundwater ecosystems are outlined.
 In this report we consider predominantly groundwater ecosystems but do include consideration of the wider groundwater dependent ecosystems (i.e. Springs).
 It is noted that for many regions, groundwater biodiversity is not regularly monitored.
-The background, recommendations and sampling manual provides guidance and suggested methods to optimise the opportunity to obtain a representative sample across the whole ecosystem.
-Biological assessment is used to evaluate the condition of other waterbodies (notably rivers, lakes and streams), using surveys and other direct measurements of resident biological organisms (macroinvertebrates, fish, microbiology and plants).
+The background, recommendations, and sampling protocol provide guidance and suggested methods to optimise the opportunity to obtain a representative sample across the whole ecosystem.
+Biological assessment is used to evaluate the condition of other waterbodies (notably rivers, lakes, and streams), using surveys and other direct measurements of resident biological organisms (macroinvertebrates, fish, microbiology and plants).
 Before biological assessments of groundwater can be made, baseline surveys and knowledge of key species are required.
 These baseline studies can then be further developed and combined with long term chemical and biological monitoring surveys to provide a method of assessing groundwater ecosystem health.
-To demonstrate the suggested sampling protocol, a pilot scale sampling demonstration was undertaken in the Takaka catchment by TDC and ESR.
-Samples were taken according to the sampling manual at 7 bores and a spring in the catchment.
-The results of the water chemistry, biological specimens and microbial abundance is underway (results not included in this report).
+To demonstrate the suggested sampling protocol, a pilot scale sampling demonstration was undertaken in the Takaka catchment by TDC and ESR in 2018, 2019 and 2020.
+The biodiversity recorded are included in the report Bolton and Weaver (2021).